-Enter the speed of the bowling ball, mass of the bowling ball, and contact distance into the calculator to determine the bowling ball’s force.
+Enter the speed of the bowling ball, mass of the bowling ball, and an estimated stopping (contact/compression) distance during impact into the calculator to determine the ball’s estimated average impact force.

 Bowling Ball Force Formula

-The following equation is used to calculate the Bowling Ball Force.
+The following equation is used to estimate the average Bowling Ball impact force (assuming the ball is brought to rest over a stopping/contact distance).

-• BBW is the bowling ball velocity (m/s)
+- BBV is the bowling ball velocity at impact (m/s)

-• CD is the distance of impact between the ball and pins (m)
+- CD is the estimated stopping/contact (compression) distance during impact (m)

-To calculate the bowling ball force, multiply the ball mass by the ball velocity squared, then divide by the distance of impact between the ball and pins.
+To estimate the bowling ball’s average impact force, multiply the ball mass by the ball velocity squared, divide by two times the stopping/contact distance.
+This is equivalent to using the work–energy relation (Favg·d = ½mv²) and assumes approximately constant deceleration during the collision.

 What is a Bowling Ball Force?